 CRP Future Intake Process - PGW is currently developing an enhancement to accept CRP applications online.
 This enhancement will provide customers with an alternative option to the traditional application methods and will allow customers to securely complete the application process, which includes uploading supporting documentation, through the company's "My Account" services on PGW's website.
 This functionality will also provide customers with the ability to check the status of their application online as well as receive future correspondence regarding their plan electronically if they elect to do so.
 The objective of this initiative is to eliminate the need for customers to mail in documentation or visit an office, as they will be able to complete the entire application process from beginning to end electronically (the mail-in and office visit processes will still be available).
 This project is estimated to be completed by August 2018 consistent with the specifications in PGW's Request for Proposal and due to the need for sufficient time to create the system, conduct testing, train customer service representatives, and implement.
-This online automation will not automatically enroll customers into electronic billing or electronic notification of regulated notices.
+This online automation will not automatically enroll customers into electronic billing or electronic netification of regulated notices.
+CRP Control Features - At the time of application or recertification, PGW completes an

 CRP Control Features - At the time of application or recertification, PGW completes an assessment to determine which payment option provides the most affordable bill by comparing the customer's projected monthly CRP PIPP amount to the customer's current budget bill amount.
 If it is determined that the PIPP provides the lower monthly bill, the customer will be enrolled in CRP at the PIPP amount.
 Otherwise, the customer will be enrolled in CRP at the customer's budget bill amount.

 Provided below are additional CRP control features implemented by PGW:

-- CRP Consumption Limits will impose maximum consumption limits for CRP participants with excessive usage.
-CRP participants whose usage exceeds the limit will be placed on an Average Bill CRP for the remainder of the consumption limit review period, unless they claim an acceptable exception for high usage. - PGW also continuously monitors all CRP customer accounts to ensure compliance with the terms of the program (e.g., good payment habits, etc.). - Although LIURP was expanded to non-CRP customers pursuant to prior PUC Order, some CRP subsidy costs are managed through the provision of LIURP.
+- PGW also continuously monitors all CRP customer accounts to ensure compliance with the terms of the program (e.g., good payment habits, etc.). - Although LIURP was expanded to non-CRP customers pursuant to prior PUC Order, some CRP subsidy costs are managed through the provision of LIURP.
 In addition, customers receive education and outreach regarding energy assistance grants and energy conservation.